 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-Extracranial germ cell tumors are all germ cell tumors that form outside of the brain.
-Usually extracranial germ cell tumors form in reproductive organs (ovaries or testicles).
+Extracranial germ cell tumors are germ cell tumors that form outside of the brain.
+They are often found in reproductive organs (ovaries or testicles).
 These are called gonadal germ cell tumors.

-Germ cells can also travel outside of the reproductive system and form tumors.
-Germ cell tumors that occur outside of the ovaries and testicles are called extragonadal germ cell tumors.
-About half of germ cell tumors in childhood occur outside the ovaries and testicles.
-These tumors usually grow along the midline (center) of the body.
+Germ cell tumors that form outside of the ovaries and testicles are called extragonadal germ cell tumors.
+These tumors usually grow along the center of the body.

-Germ cell tumors can occur at any age, newborn through adult.
-In pediatric patients, they occur most often in young children and teens 15 to 19 years old.
-These tumors account for about 3% of childhood cancers.
+Germ cell tumors can develop at any age.
+In pediatric patients, they occur most often in young children and in teens.
+They account for about 3% of childhood cancers.

 Germ cell tumors are most common in young children and in teens.
-An increase in germ cell tumors is seen in adolescents 15–20 years of age.
+An increase in germ cell tumors is seen in adolescents between 15–20 years old.

 The cause of germ cell tumors is largely unknown.
-Certain inherited syndromes can increase the risk of developing a germ cell tumor including Klinefelter syndrome, Swyer syndrome, and Turner syndrome.
+Certain inherited syndromes can increase the risk of germ cell tumor.
+These include Klinefelter syndrome, Swyer syndrome, and Turner syndrome.

 In boys, having an undescended testicle can increase risk for gonadal germ cell tumor in that testicle.

 Germ cell tumors in young children are usually benign.
 Malignant tumors are less common in younger children.